cmoore/cmoore.github.com/_posts/2011-09-24-cocoa-and-haskell.markdown

 ---

 I have delivered one application using this and have plans for a couple more.
 I'm hoping to update the cocoa-app-shell project with a new version that has [Sparkle](http://sparkle.andymatuschak.org/) already configured.
 We used it in the first deliverable and it really enjoyed it.

+Next Steps
+---

+* Better build instructions

+I need to take a bare machine and list all of the steps to get it building correctly.

+* Sparkle

+Sparkle integration out of the box would be really nice.
+I have all of the scripts and things from my earlier application so this should be relatively painless.